Marketing

 1. Analyze your niche and create detailed buyer personas

-So how do you approach your buyer personas?
+So, how do you approach your buyer personas?

 • Look into your competition.
 For instance, you can simply read their case studies to know exactly who’s using their products and which goals they’re trying to achieve with them.

-At the end of the day, you should come up with a description of your ideal customer.
-For HelpCrunch, one of our buyer personas (because you can have several) looks like this:
+At the end of the day, you should come up with a description of your ideal client.
+For HelpCrunch, one of our buyer personas (because you can have several) looks like this:CMO/service manager of a small SaaS company of 10 employees looking for a live chat solution combined with email marketing software.

-• First, we mark every single chat with feature requests with the corresponding tag — ‘feature request’.
+• First, we mark every single chat with feature requests with the corresponding tag—‘feature request.’

 • We also keep a separate Google Spreadsheet for ALL the requests.
 Even if someone asked us for some feature only once, you can be sure it will end up in our doc.